KevinM-Code/UsedCarPricePredictor/README.md

 # Used Car Price Predictor

 Application description:
-> This is an application that gives the user options to select the make, model and other options to a car to find the approximate market price of that car based on a large number of different used car price listings from web scraping Craigslist.
+> This is an application that gives the user options to select the make, model and other options to a car to find the approximate market price of that car based on a large number of different used car price listings from web scraping of Craigslist.

 May not be as good as Kelly Blue Book but it was fun to try:blush: